kensupernova/fullstack-design-a-game-api/README.md

 1. (Optional) Generate your client library(ies) with the endpoints tool.
  Deploy your application.

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
-Many different Guess a Number games can be played by many different Users at any given time.
+Tic-Tac-Toe is a simple game for two players.
+The default opponnet user is computer.
+It begins with 3X3 empty grid.
+Each players has to choose a symbol 'O' or 'X'.
+Two players one after another place 'O' or 'X' in the grid.
+Whoever succeeds in placing three marks in the straight line wins.
+Each move has to choose an empty indice in the grid.
+Many different Tic-Tac-Toe can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.